+- land use planning tools;

+- land trusts; and,

+- expropriation.

+- 7. The following policies apply to parkland dedication:

-a.
-As a condition of development or redevelopment, the City may require the dedication of land for park or other recreational purposes in accordance with the provisions of Section 42 of the Planning Act.
-Alternatively, in areas where parkland targets have already been met, or lands to be dedicated are unsuitable for Parks and Open Space, the City may payment-in-lieu of the parkland dedication.
+- a.
+As a condition of development, redevelopment, plan of subdivision, plan of condominium or consent, the City will require the dedication of land for park or other recreational purposes in accordance with the provisions of Section 42 of the Planning Act.
+In areas where parkland targets have already been met, or lands to be dedicated are unsuitable for Parks and Open Space, the City will require payment-in-lieu of the parkland dedication.
 Such funds are to be used for the acquisition and improvement of new and existing local parks and recreational facilities accessible to the area being developed.